01206 23 33 53

 Artex was manufactured using asbestos to strengthen the mix and add some additional properties to the coating.
 Although textured wall coatings are less popular today, older ceilings may still contain white asbestos fibres which are potentially hazardous to health.
 It is therefore very important that homeowners check to ensure that the Artex on their ceilings does not contain the product before they attempt to remove or scrape it.

 The common form of asbestos found in Artex is Chrysotile, although the Artex may have been applied to a more hazardous material such as asbestos insulting board.
-Therefore, it’s important that the entire area is sampled.
+Therefore, it’s important that the area is sampled to confirm.

 The only way to know for certain if a textured wall coating contains asbestos is to arrange for an asbestos sample to be taken and tested by a laboratory.
 We recommend that two samples are taken, as occasionally the product wasn’t mixed thoroughly before being applied, and the spread of asbestos can be irregular.